dormando/verilog-raycaster/README.md

 * I discovered some 45mhz quad-spi 8 pin 4mbit SRAM chips (IS62WVS5128GBLL-45NLI).
 Hooking one of these up would allow streaming textures from the SRAM at draw time, upping back to 64x64.

-* Similarly, the arduino could load map/sprite data from an SDCARD through the LCD screen, or an SPI NOR flash chip.
+* Similarly, the arduino could load map/sprite data from an SD card through the LCD screen, or an SPI NOR flash chip.

 * These are kind of expensive chips ($5 each), 20mhz qspi SRAM's might work as